 How do babies learn to walk?

-"There are lots of skills and walking milestones that babies need to master before they can get up on two legs," says Karen.
+"There are lots of skills and walking milestones that babies need to master before getting up on two legs," says Karen.
 "Both physical and cognitive skills play a role."

 So, what are those skills?
 And is there anything we parents can do to help our babies along the road?